EDCD/EDMarketConnector/README.md

 This app downloads commodity market data from the game [Elite: Dangerous](https://www.elitedangerous.com/) and, at your choice, either:

-* transmits the data to the [Elite Dangerous Data Network](http://eddn.ed-td.space/) ("EDDN") from where you and others can use it via online trading tools such as [eddb](http://eddb.io/).
+* sends the data to the [Elite Dangerous Data Network](http://eddn.ed-td.space/) ("EDDN") from where you and others can use it via online trading tools such as [eddb](http://eddb.io/) or [Elite Trade Net](http://etn.io/).
 * saves the data to files on your computer that you can load into trading tools such as [Slopey's BPC Market Tool](https://forums.frontier.co.uk/showthread.php?t=76081), [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home) and [Thrudd's Trading Tools](http://www.elitetradingtool.co.uk/).
+* saves a record of your ship loadout and/or flight log.

-The user-interface is deliberately minimal - when you land at a station just switch to the app and press the "Update" button or press Enter to automatically download and transmit and/or save the station's commodity market data:
+The user-interface is deliberately minimal - when you land at a station just switch to the app and press the "Update" button or press Enter to automatically download and transmit and/or save your choice of data.

 ![Windows screenshot](img/win.png) ![Mac screenshot](img/mac.png)